 “There is a lot to say about the role of internal linking in redesigns.
 The biggest questions are if you;

 a) Change URLs and b) Change internal linking.
-If some link modules are going to be different after the redesign,
+If some link modules are going to be different after the redesign, say a new footer, you have to measure your new against your old internal linking architecture.

 “Find the answer to the question “Are important pages going to receive as much PageRank or even more after the redesign”?
 With crawlers, you should be able to quantify the impact very well.”